-As a side note: When I discovered my husband had never done a scavenger hunt (poor deprived man!), I made one up for him and surprised him on his birthday.
+Family stuff: When I discovered my husband had never participated in a scavenger hunt (poor deprived man!), I made one up for him and surprised him on his birthday.
 He was scanning codes, reading clues, and searching all over the house.
 Yeah, kinda cheesy but you should have seen the smiles on his face. 🙂 Most recently, my grandson completed a Critter Easter Egg Hunt I put together with great enthusiasm (aka “hyper” running from one clue to the next!).
 It didn’t hurt that he was getting some reading practice in either!

 Do you have an idea for a scavenger hunt you’d like to see?
 Share your thoughts in the comments.